The Concert in Central Park: Concert

-After the 17th song, "The Boxer", which contained an additional stanza not included in the album version, Simon & Garfunkel thanked the audience and left the stage, but returned to deliver an encore of three songs – "Old Friends / Bookends Theme", "The 59th Street Bridge Song (Feelin' Groovy)" and "The Sound of Silence".
-Simon then said that their planned use of pyrotechnics had been disallowed, and told the crowd, "Let's have our own fireworks!"
+After the 17th song, "The Boxer", which contained an additional stanza not included in the album version, Simon & Garfunkel thanked the audience and left the stage, but returned to deliver an encore of three songs: "Old Friends / Bookends Theme", "The 59th Street Bridge Song (Feelin' Groovy)", and "The Sound of Silence".
+Before the latter, Simon said that they wanted to have fireworks but were not allowed to, adding, "Let's make our own fireworks here."
 Many spectators sparked lighters.
-The duo then introduced the members of the backing band and gave a final encore, a reprise of "Late in the Evening".
+After introducing the members of the backing band, they gave a final encore – a reprise of "Late in the Evening".

 Set list

 All songs composed by Paul Simon unless otherwise noted.